Sieboldianus/lbsntransform/README.md

 As an example, a mapping of Twitter json structure is given (see class `FieldMappingTwitter`).
 This class may be used to extend
 functionality to cover other networks such as Flickr or Foursquare.

-For development & testing, make a local clone of this repository `git clone git@gitlab.vgiscience.de:lbsn/lbsntransform.git`
+For development & testing, make a local clone of this repository
+`git clone git@gitlab.vgiscience.de:lbsn/lbsntransform.git`

 ..and create package in develop mode to symlink the folder to your
 Python's site-packages folder with:
 `python setup.py develop`

 Now you can run LBSNTRANSFORM in your shell with:
 `lbsntransform --LocalInput 1 --LocalFileType '*.json' --transferlimit 1000 --CSVOutput`

-or import the package to other python projects with `import lbsntransform`
+..or import the package to other python projects with:
+`import lbsntransform`

 ## Versioning and Changelog, and Download

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](/tags).
+For the versions available, see the [tags on this repository](./tags).
-Latest version is [0.1.4](/tags/v0.1.4).
+Latest version is [0.1.4](./tags/v0.1.4).
 The latest windows build is available for download [here](https://cloudstore.zih.tu-dresden.de/index.php/s/MqtlCyqLbxmnnxr/download).
 For all other systems use cx_freeze to build executable:

 `python cx_setup.py build`